Frequently asked questions

 You will receive your results after completing your oral exam through the Resources Regulator portal.
 This can take up to six weeks.
 If you are deemed not yet competent, your results will advise how to attend the next oral exam.
-If you are deemed competent, you will have your certificate of competence mailed to you.
+If you are deemed competent, you will have your certificate of competence emailed to you.

 Can I resit written or oral exams?